shaoyubo/Introduction-to-Algorithm/Chapter 6 Heapsort/README.md

 	return A[1]
 ```

 The procedure HEAP-EXTRACT-MAX implements the EXTRACT-MAX operation.
+The running time of HEAP-EXTRACT-MAX is O(lg n).

 ```
 HEAP-EXTRACT-MAX(A)